Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • Specific phobias

-Comorbidity can make symptoms more intense and harder to treat, as each condition can reinforce the other.
+Having both conditions can intensify symptoms and make treatment more challenging, as each condition can reinforce the other.

 Treatment for OCD and anxiety disorders

-• The most effective treatment for OCD is exposure and response prevention (ERP) therapy, a type of cognitive behavioral therapy (CBT).
-General CBT alone may not be effective for OCD and can even worsen symptoms if not properly tailored.
+The most effective treatment for OCD is exposure and response prevention (ERP) therapy, a type of cognitive behavioral therapy (CBT).
+Unlike standard CBT, ERP specifically targets the obsession-compulsion cycle, helping individuals face anxiety-provoking thoughts without performing compulsions.

 “ERP helps people tolerate discomfort and teaches them that they don’t need to perform compulsions to feel safe,” says Ibrahim.